HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ## Target customers

 ## Target
-We want to make our project scalable and
+We want to make our project scalable.

 ## Deliverable and work plan
 ### Deliverables